Do you tow a travel trailer?

 In fact, we JUST (May of 2019) had another friend have his fifth wheel hitch receiver fail.
 The metal simply broke apart.
 Luckily he also was just leaving a campground, so no other vehicles were involved in the failure.
 We do not know details about his weights and if he was or was not well within his rated limits.

-What this means is that if it happens to you, if you connected your breakaway switch to anything on the receiver, and your chains also go with your trailer, you're up a creek with no paddle.
+What this means is that if it happens to you, if you connected your breakaway switch to anything on the receiver, and your chains also go with your trailer, your trailer is up a creek with no paddle.

 Breakaway cable placement is of paramount importance in the event of a catastrophic failure.